Complexity among the finitely generated subgroups of Thompson's group: The reduction relation on signatures

 \begin{proof} Lemma \ref{rank_to_reduction} establishes that (\ref{R_rank}) implies (\ref{R_reduction}).
 If \(\As\le \Bs\), Lemma \ref{monotone} gives \(E(\As)\le E(\Bs)\) which implies that \(\gen{E(\As)}\) embeds in \(\gen{E(\Bs)}\) by Proposition \ref{reduction_to_embedding}.
 The contrapositive of Lemma \ref{embedding_to_rank} with the roles of \(\As\) and \(\Bs\) reversed gives \(\rho(\As)\le \rho(\Bs)\). \end{proof}

 \begin{remark} While Lemma \ref{R_order_char} does not mention groups or embeddings between them, it is convenient to use the group theory concept of the EA-class to establish the implication.
-This is a matter of economy since we will eventually generalize the lemma to \(\Ssig\) and add ``\(\gen{\As}\) embeds into \(\gen{\Bs}\)'' to the list of equivalents.
-On the other hand, it not obvious how to provide a proof of Lemma \ref{R_order_char} which avoids group theory. \end{remark}
+It is not obvious how to provide a proof of Lemma \ref{R_order_char} which avoids group theory. \end{remark}